mnpsnuwan/graphql/README.md

-# graphql
+# GraphQL
-The GraphQL Guide.
+The GraphQL is a Query Language.